Frequently Asked Questions

 The Fundy Trail Parkway is to connect to Sussex.

-The Fundy Trail Parkway is scheduled to connect to Alma, just outside the gates to Fundy National Park, for the 2021 season.
+The Fundy Trail Parkway is scheduled to connect to Alma, just outside the gates to Fundy National Park, near the end of September 2021.

 How long is the Fundy Trail Parkway?